skip-mev/connect/oracle/README.md

 ## Configuration

-At a high level the orchestrator is configured with a `oracle.json` file that contains all providers that need to be instantiated.
+At a high level the oracle is configured with a `oracle.json` file that contains all providers that need to be instantiated.
 To read more about the configuration of `oracle.json`, please refer to the [oracle configuration documentation](config/README.md).

 Each provider is instantiated using the `PriceAPIQueryHandlerFactory`, `PriceWebSocketQueryHandlerFactory`, and `MarketMapFactory` factory functions.
 Think of these as the constructors for the providers.